alexben300502/starrr/labs/lab4/README.md

 # lab 4: Continuous integration and continuous delivery

 # Short Description
-This lab focuses on setting up Continuous Integration and Continuous Delivery (CI/CD) for a software project using GitHub Actions and Heroku.
-It represents the fundamentals of automating.
+In this lab, we will configure CI and CD.

 # List of Functionalities
-1. Continuous Integration with GitHub Actions:Automate the build and test process for a Node.js application.
+1. Continuous Integration with GitHub Actions:Automate the build and test process for our node.js application.
-2. Continuous Delivery with Heroku: Automate the deployment of the application to Heroku, a cloud platform service.
+2. Continuous Delivery with Azure: Continuous deployment using Azure CD pipeline

 # Installation Instructions
 1. Ensure you have a GitHub account and the GitHub CLI installed.